ahl ul-Bayt Enclave (Graves of ahl-ul Bayt Enclave)

 By the Editors of the Madain Project

-The ahl ul-Bayt graves enclave (مرقد أهل البيت) is an octagonal wall enclosure where according to Islamic Traditions, a few of the ahl ul-Bayt (members of Prophet Muhammad's family) are believed to be buried.
+The "ahl ul-Bayt enclave" (مرقد أهل البيت) refers to a historically significant section within the larger Jannat al-Baqi, the historic Islamic cemetery located in Madinah, Saudi Arabia.
+It is an octagonal wall enclosure where according to Islamic tradition, a few of the ahl ul-Bayt (members of Prophet Muhammad's family) are believed to be buried.

 Overview